This report provides Transforma Insights’ view on the Generation market. This segment comprises Power Generation and Microgeneration.

 This subsection mostly explains how the rapid depletion of fossil fuels and changing climate have resulted in the adoption of more efficient and cost-effective sources in the last two decades.
 For instance, 30% of the global energy was produced from renewable sources in 2022 – 10 percentage points higher than in 2010.

 This subsection charts the connectivity technologies currently used for Generation, such as Ethernet.
 It explains how LPWA will play a crucial role in future, owing to its distinctive advantages like being cheaper and offering long-range coverage and discusses satellite technology being used to connect remote power plants.
-It also stresses the importance of strong security measures to save generation equipment from cyberattacks, which can disrupt the flow of critical data and energy.
-A few examples of relevant IoT deployments have also been provided here, like ONYX Insights providing wind monitoring solutions to EOS in Japan.

 This section first defines the concept of microgeneration, its benefits (like reducing carbon emission resulting from electricity generation), and the connectivity technologies it uses and their benefits (like Short Range to provide updates on the status and operation of the equipment).

 This subsection describes how solar panel installations prove to be an economical investment despite their high upfront costs.
 It also talks about some of the steps taken by various companies to reduce the upfront costs of solar panels.
 It then focuses on the deployment of IoT sensors that are linked to solar equipment and the benefits of doing so.
+For instance, smart sensors allow manufacturers and consumers to remotely track and manage the performance of the entire solar system in real-time.

 This subsection focuses on the use of IoT in small wind turbines that are used for microgeneration (such as collecting real-time data about wind speed and power output) and the benefits of doing so.
 It also mentions the challenges of wind power generation like high installation cost and ensuring constant wind supply.
+For example, a report by A1 SolarStore claims that a 10-kilowatt machine needed to power an average household costs between USD60,000-USD100,000 and will produce about 15,000-30,000kWh worth USD2,648-5,295 at consumer rates per year.

 This subsection first defines cogeneration or CHPs (combined heat and power), notes the different kinds of CHP generator systems available in the market (along with their functions), and explains how CHPs address the issues of energy consumption and greenhouse emissions by providing users with efficient and localised thermal energy while generating electricity.
 It then talks about IoT being implemented in cogeneration equipment and the benefits of doing so, like improved efficiency and reduced downtime.